dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-platform/index.md

 </Switch>
 ```

 This is just the basics, feel free to expand on this.
 For reference it might help to look back on the [routes short assignment](../sa/routing).
+Refresh your understanding of what the `:postID` part of the route means.

 ### App